 The truth is that there is an effect but for most nutrients it is very small.
 Coffee seems to have only a tiny effect on zinc absorption (luckily, because zinc is extremely important), and no effect on magnesium.
 There’s also evidence that coffee can enhance your vitamin D levels; a study done on Saudi Arabian teenagers found that those who drank more coffee had higher vitamin D levels.
 It seems like a strange connection but it could be that coffee increases your ability to make vitamin D from the sun.

 Overall this is not something you need to worry about.
-Coffee can also inhibit your absorption of vitamin B6 and B12 but again, the effect is minor.
+Coffee can also inhibit your absorption of vitamin B6 and vitamin B12 but again, the effect is minor.
 The only nutrient that coffee can really disrupt is your iron; it can reduce absorption by about 70%.

 Therefore it is best to not drink your coffee with a meal.
 You can still eat a small snack with your coffee like almost all coffee drinkers do; the key is to not drink it with a big meal that you want to get significant nutrition from.
 In particular, you shouldn’t drink coffee with meat as that is the biggest dietary source of iron for most people.